 We will first use the function Trim as below:

 Now, we get the text without any extra spaces.
-Sometimes a worksheet could have a duplicate or more than one spaces between words or spaces at the start or end of the text.
+Sometimes a worksheet could have a duplicate or more than one space between words or spaces at the start or end of the text.
 The trim function removes all those extra spaces.
 It is good to use this function as a caution to get the correct result.

 We will calculate the length of the string now, as shown below:

 Press Enter to get the length of the string without any space.

 Now, we will use a SUBSTITUTE function to replace the old text with the new in the string.
 Here we will replace the spaces “ “ with blanks. “